This section provides information on how to install and configure the Unity Editor required to develop for Magic Leap 2.

 - Then click the Install Editor button.

-- With the Install Unity Editor window open, navigate to the Pre-releases section
+- With the Install Unity Editor window open.

 - In the modules screen select Android Build Support, then Android SDK & NDK Tools, and OpenJDK.

 The following instructions only need to be performed if you are experiencing issues connecting and deploying to your device.
 Device communication can be incorrectly terminated when conflicting versions of ADB are being used.
 To correct this, you can set the Magic Leap Hub's ADB installation path to the one used by the Unity Editor.